-Each of the colors on the mountain comes from a different mineral.
+Then as these minerals were exposed to the environmental conditions around them, like snow, wind, and water, their colors changed.
+Each of the hues on the mountain comes from a different mineral.
 The red layers indicate iron oxide rust, while the orange and yellow suggest iron sulfide.
-The turquoise comes from chlorite, which, though often turns sediments shades of green, interacts with the yellow to form a brilliant turquoise blue.
+The turquoise comes from chlorite, which, interacts with the yellow to form a brilliant turquoise blue.

-While the other mountains in the range likely have similar colorations beneath their rocky exteriors, the Rainbow Mountain is specific in that the exterior has been wiped away.
-Years of weathering and erosion have exposed the colors to the world, resulting in a mountain that looks more like something that belongs in a Dr. Seuss book than in nature.
+While the other mountains in the range likely have similar colorations beneath their rocky exteriors, Rainbow Mountain is different because its exterior has been wiped away by erosion.

 "We have asked the elders that live in Pitumarca [a nearby town] and they said that the mountain was under the snow," said mountain tour guide Santos Machacca.
 "Global warming has caused the ice to melt, and a colorful mountain appeared from under it."

-Since tourism increased, roughly 500 locals have begun working as guides.
-They rent horses to tourists for them to ride up the mountain, as well as lead group tours themselves to furnish visitors with a bit of local culture.
+Guides rent out horses and mountain bikes for tourists to ride up to Vinicunca and lead group tours while furnishing bits of local culture.
 Though they only charge $3 per person, they bring in about $400,000 per year combined.

-“They love to go because when you are up there, you can feel the pure air and you forget everything,” said Machacca.
+Machacca explained that besides its breathtaking views, people are drawn to Rainbow Mountain because "they can feel the pure air and you forget everything."
 He added that people go to Rainbow Mountain to breathe, to heal, and to connect with the legend of the mountain spirit watching over the Peruvian Andes.